tim-band/geochron-at-home/README.md

 all users.
 You can correct this by entering the `django` container with `docker-compose exec django sh`, navigating to the offending directory within `/code/static/grain_pool` and using `chmod ao+r *`.

+## Using the API

+There is an API available (with the same users) at `/ftc/api`, secured with Java Web Tokens.

+A couple of scripts are provided that interface with this API, marshalling the Json Web Tokens you need along the way.

+Firstly, you will need to run `./api/login.py -u <URL> <USERNAME>` if you have not done this in the last 24 hours. (`<URL>` defaults to `http://localhost:8000` if you don't use the `-u` option).
+This creates two files (`access.token` and `refresh.token`) that allow you to access the API for the next 24 hours without logging in again.

+You can now run `./api/projects -u <URL>` to get the list of project IDs.